 "Not everything on Harbour Island involves getting your hair wet!
 Zipping around via golf cart is the mode of transport here – no cars.
-You can rent them from our friend Sunshine.
+You can rent a gold cart from our friend Sunshine.
 Or you can rent bicycles and cruise around at a leisurely pace."

 "You can fall asleep under an umbrella on one of Harbour Island's quite legendary pink sand beaches.
 At the PLP dock, watch the fisherman bring in the day's catch.
 And right here on the dock, you can witness an aggressive game of dominoes, considered a national sport in the Bahamas."